Calculating payroll and indirect expenses for the university and university college sector

 The Research Council will only fund a portion of the payroll and indirect expenses calculated for organisations in the university and university college sector.
 For more information, please see Rates for funding of researcher time in the university and university college sector and for health trusts.
+For technical personnel and research assistants who are not included in the TDI model's basis for calculation, the actual payroll and indirect expenses must be budgeted.
+The amount sought from the Research Council cannot exceed the lump sum rate for research personnel.
 Any difference between the calculated costs and the Research Council’s rates must be covered through own or other financing.
-This will be clarified in the individual call for proposals.
+This will be clarified in each call for proposals.

 The same rates and budgeting principles for covering any differences also apply to health trusts for projects that include researcher time for academic personnel.

 When a partner is an organisation in the higher education sector in another country, you may calculate payroll and indirect expenses in one of the following two ways: